Abay11/onvif_server_emulator/README.md

 "authentication" - current authentication method is choosen via this variable.
 Any values from "authenticationMethods" can be used.
 "authenticationMethods" - enums available values.
 Here is they desctiption: "none" - authentication is not required; "ws-security" - only WS-Security; "digest" - only digest

+## Device service configs

+#### GetServices

+"Enabled" - boolean value.
+Can be used to do not include specific service in the response list.
+If this flag is absent, default value will be true.
+For example, it will be usefull to enabling/disabling Media2 service.

 ## Event service configs

 #### PullPoint